tsvbits/tsvbits.github.io/src/pages/flash-viewer-story/index.md

 - CIL interpreter written in pure C# on top of PFX infrastructure
 - Port of [Starling game engine](https://gamua.com/starling/)

-You might find interesting [this old project](https://github.com/sergeyt/cil.js).
+You might find also interesting [this old project](https://github.com/sergeyt/cil.js) available on github.
 It has declarative [CIL reader](https://github.com/sergeyt/cil.js/blob/master/src/runtime/meta.js) written in JavaScript.
 This could be a starting point for full CIL interpreter in JavaScript.

-If someone interested to get more details about the project please [email me](mailto:stodyshev@gmail.com).
+If someone interested to get more details about PageFX project please [email me](mailto:stodyshev@gmail.com).
 I can write a series of blog posts perhaps someone may find it interesting.

+## Funny facts

+Few facts:
+- PFX compiler was used almost ten years without any fixes to build Flash Viewer until drop of its support.
+I know it had bugs, but it was enough for Flash Viewer
+- GrapeCity invested a lot of money to Flash technology building Active Reports Server with highly complex Flash Designer for semantic reports

 P.S.
 All dates might be a little bit wrong.
 Sorry for that)